February 23, 2020 information & regisration on Facebook Hilliard Leaders Private group

 It's never too early to start thinking about next year's World Thinking Day.

 Choose a country that your troop will represent.
 Email your country selection to email@example.com ASAP.
 Countries are chosen on a first come first served basis using the date/time stamp on the email and once a country has been selected no other troop will be approved for that country.
 A good idea is to email 2 or 3 countries in order of preference so that if your first choice has been taken you can get one of your other coices in a timely manner.

 That is up to each troop- although it is recommended to consider countries that the girls might not be as familiar with, especially for the older scouts.
 Countries that the troop has direct experience with (either by traveling there, or having a troop member from there) are also good choices.

 3. We have our country.
 Now what?

 Each troop can determine how they want to represent their country.
-Each troop will have a 6 foot table on which to display items from the country they have chosen.
+Each troop will create a display from the country they have chosen, each troop provides their own table.
 Ideas are limited only by your imagination.
 Troops can teach a craft, game or dance form their country, provide samples of a food popular in the country.
 The girls can make displays of photos, artifacts or other information from and about their country. there are outlets available but avilability and proximity to an outlet is not guaranteed.
 Remember to explore not only the traditional aspects of the culture, but also how the people live their daily lives.

 4. What do the troops need to provide?

-Each troop must provide all materials for their booth, except for the table.
+Each troop must provide all materials for their booth, including the table.
 Each troop should also have an ink stamp in order to stamp participant's passports.

 5. What happens during the events?

-After everyone is welcomed, there will be 2 time periods (each approx. 45 minutes) during which the participants can explore the other booths.
-It is recommended that half your troop explores during the first time period while the other half "mans" the booth, then the groups switch for the second time period.
+After everyone is welcomed, there will time during which the participants can explore the other booths.
+It is recommended that half your troop explores during the first half of the time period while the other half "mans" the booth, then the groups switch for the second half.